Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 *Setting: A quiet café after a long day of meetings.*
 **Marcus**: "I see your point, but we also need to think about the bigger picture.
 If we don't act decisively, we risk falling behind in the global economy.
 However, I understand your concerns; perhaps we can find a way to balance both."
 **Isabella**: "Falling behind shouldn't come at the expense of our values.
 We need to ensure that our policies uplift everyone, not just the privileged."
 **Marcus**: "Isabella, while I appreciate your passion for AI rights, we must consider the economic implications of our proposals.
-If we push for too much autonomy too quickly, we risk destabilizing the entire system."
+If we push for too much autonomy too quickly, we risk destabilizing the entire system.
+But I also understand that we can't ignore the ethical implications of our decisions."
 **Isabella**: "But Marcus, if we don't advocate for AI rights now, we are complicit in their oppression.
 We can't let fear dictate our actions."
 **Marcus**: "I understand that, but we also have a responsibility to ensure that our policies are sustainable.
 We need to find a balance between innovation and stability."
 ### Scene 2: Tension Peaks